 Whether you want to look like a bag of skittles or not, the colour of your ski jacket is important.
 Not only will you be wearing it for a whole season, or a decade, it will be the colour people recognise you by.
 Choosing a bright colour will set you apart from the rest.

 Try and think outside the box and stay away from plain blues, reds and greens which will make you look like you’re trying to impersonate a ski instructor.
 Emerald, burnt orange, and mint all look great on the slopes.
 An added bonus is that an original colour will make you easier to spot should you get lost in the lift queue.
-Shown here: Arc’teryx Thorium AR Hoody in Fiesta colourway.
+Shown here: Arc’teryx Thorium AR Hoody in Azalea colourway.

 6. The more you spend the longer it will last